unjs/h3/README.md

 - If middleware supports a third param (`next` callback) it will be piped to the promise chain
 - If middleware returns or calls `next(null, value)` it will be piped to the promise chain
   - Otherwise resolves promise to `response.writableEnded` to indicate response is ended or not
-- [optional] Automatically repond string/json if returned by middleware

 **Why?**